When kitty turns tiger, take it seriously

 It's an infection caused by being bitten, scratched or having an open wound licked by a cat carrying a bacterium called Bartonella henselae.
 About 40% of cats carry this bacterium at some time in their lives, although most never show signs of illness.
 Kittens younger than one year are more likely to be infected and spread the germ, since they often bite and scratch as they play and learn how to attack prey.

 How do cats get infected?

 Cats can pick up the bacterium from flea bites and getting flea droppings into their wounds.
 They also can become infected by fighting with other cats that are infected.

 How do you know if you have CSD?

 Although rare, CSD can cause serious complications, affecting the brain, eyes, heart or other internal organs.
-These rare complications, which may require intensive treatment, and are more likely to occur in children younger than five years old and people with weakened immune systems.
+These rare complications, which may require intensive treatment, are more likely to occur in children younger than 5 years old and people with weakened immune systems.